controlyourway/CywSsh_p27/README.md

 ### Python 2.7

 ##Introduction
-This application works with our terminal applications to give the user a Secure Shell interface over the network using the Control Your Way service.
+This application works with our terminal applications to give the user a Secure Shell interface over the internet using the Control Your Way service.
+It uses the linux user credentials to log in, as if you are directly connected to the device.
+Security is inforced in the following way:
+1. The only way to discover a ssh device is to know its discover password.
+2. The ssh device will only respond to your session ID, other devices connected to the same network will not see any data returned by the ssh device.
+3. As part of the discovery response a cleint key will be returned.
+The client must send all messages to the session ID of the ssh device so that other devices on the network cannot see messaged sent to the ssh device.
+The correct client key must be sent with all messages to the ssh device, otherwise the message will be discarded.

 ##Install
 Clone or download the files and go to the directory where the files are located.
 Run the following command:
 **sudo ./setup-cywsshd.sh**
-You will be asked for your CYW username/password/network name during installation.
+You will be asked for the following details during installation:
+1. CYW username
+2. CYW password
+3. CYW network name
+4. Discover password, this is the password that must be sent with a discovery message for this device to share its details.
+5. Device name, when the password sent with the discover message matches the Discover password then this application will respond with the device name and the session ID.

 These are stored in plaintext in /etc/cywsshd.config

 Once this is done, the service should be installed, and running.